slint-ui/slint/docs/language/src/builtins/builtin_elements.md

 Use this element to show a popup window like a tooltip or a popup menu.

-Note: It is not allowed to access properties of elements within the popup from outside of the `PopupWindow`.
+Note: It isn't allowed to access properties of elements within the popup from outside of the `PopupWindow`.

 ### Functions